KurtButler/DCE-paper/README.md

 To generate all figures (as .png files), you just need to run `main.m`.
 Also all the subfiles can be run independently.

 We wrote the code with Matlab 2022a.
-We did not optimize the code for efficiency; However, the code takes roughly 30 seconds to generate all of the figures.
+The code takes roughly 30 seconds to generate all of the figures.

 ## Citation
 If you use this project, please cite: